The Most Gorgeous Waterfall in Every State

 Wade H. Massie/Shutterstock

 Gulf Hagas, a 400-foot deep gorge, contains four named waterfalls including the stunning Billings Falls.
 The area is part of Maine’s 100-Mile Wilderness, located near the Appalachian Trail’s northern endpoint and considered the AT’s most remote section.
-(Read more about the best hikes across America—and the best times to go.)
 Billings Falls is reached by a rather slippery climb around the gorge’s rim, but hikers will be rewarded with impressive views of the plunging water and numerous swimming holes along the way.
+While you’re near the Appalachian Trail, check out the best hikes across America—and the best times to go.

 Maryland: Kilgore Falls